 - Details and reporting for every letter should an audit occur.

 - Advanced technology to ensure accuracy, consisting of printing barcodes on every sheet scanned with high-speed cameras to validate that each one is inserted into the correct envelope.

 - A full-time Compliance Officer to monitor all compliance-related work.

 - HITRUST certification, which takes security protocols beyond the rules of HIPAA.

 With all these measures in place, you can have assurance that your print and mail HIPAA communications are secure, accurate, and compliant.

 Have Questions About USPS HIPAA compliant and Patient Mailings?

-We’re glad to provide answers regarding our processes, compliance certifications, and operations relating to HIPAA mailings.
+We’re glad to provide answers regarding our processes, compliance certifications, and operations relating to our HIPAA compliant mail service.
 Our extensive experience in the healthcare industry drives our commitment to get every mailing right.

 Contact us today to learn more.